Azure/aks-engine/docs/kubernetes/aad.md

 You can now authenticate to the Kubernetes cluster, but you need to set up authorization as well.

 #### Authentication
-With ACS-Engine, the cluster is locked down by default.
+With AKS Engine, the cluster is locked down by default.

 This means that when you try to use your AAD account you will see something
 like: